lenbie/Expense-Tracker-Project/README.md

 The [user manual](https://github.com/lenbie/ot-harjoitustyo/blob/master/documentation/user_manual.md) contains a detailed guide for how to use the application with screenshots of the UI.

+The [testing document](https://github.com/lenbie/ot-harjoitustyo/blob/master/documentation/testing_document.md) provides detail on how the application was tested.

 ## Installation

 1. Install dependencies through command line using: